neijrr/nextcloud_passwords_handbook_ru/Users/Import.md

 Skips the first line of the csv.
 Select this option if your csv file has a header which should not be imported.

 ##### Interpolate missing fields
-If fields like the label or the url are not present, this option will tell the importer to check if another field may contain the value.
+This option will make the Importer try to guess missing fields like the url.

 ##### CSV Field Mapping
 Here you can map the columns of your csv file.
 You don't have to map every column, just the ones you wish to import.